-By enrolling in this VET qualification with Public Schools NSW RTOs, you are choosing to participate in a program of study which will provide you a pathway towards HSC accreditation and a nationally recognised qualification (dual accreditation).
-To receive this VET qualification, you must meet the assessment requirements of CUA30420 Certificate III in Live Production and Technical Services https://training.gov.au/Training/Details/CUA30420.
-You will be expected to complete all requirements relevant to the HSC and adhere to the requirements of NESA.
-To gain this full qualification, you must achieve 15 units of competency.
+By enrolling in this VET qualification with the NSW Department of Education RTO 90333, you are choosing to participate in a program of study which will provide you a pathway towards.
+HSC accreditation and a Statement of Attainment (SOA) towards a nationally recognised qualification (dual accreditation).
+To receive an SOA towards the qualification you must meet the assessment requirements of CUA30420 Certificate III in Live Production and Technical Services https://training.gov.au/training/details/cua30420.
+You will be expected to complete all the requirements of the Registered Training Organisation (RTO) and NESA.
 A statement of attainment towards the qualification is possible if at least one unit of competency is achieved.